|

 with a seed grant from the March of Dimes, as a result of studies she

-In the summer of 2006 the CDP had the opportunity to seek a merger with Healthy Family Initiatives (HFI), because of the perceived strategic fit of both organizations.
-HFI would provide the CDP the organizational structure enabling the latter to focus on cultivating its operational capacity, in order to serve the large clients wanting to implement the program's integrated perinatal approach.
+In the summer of 2006 the CDP merged with a strategic partner to serve the large clients wanting to implement the program's integrated perinatal approach.

 |